calvinbayaua/Meme-Generator/README.md

 - **State Management:** React Hooks (`useState`, `useEffect`)

 ## 🎯 How It Works
-1. Click the "New Meme" button to fetch a random meme image.
-2. Enter custom **top and bottom text** in the input fields.
+1. Enter custom **top and bottom text** in the input fields.
-3. The app overlays the text onto the image in real-time.
+2. The app overlays the text onto the image in real-time.
-4. Generate another meme anytime by clicking "New Meme"!
+3. Get another meme by clicking "Get a new meme image!"

 ## 📦 Installation & Setup
 1. **Clone the repository:**